Get ChatGPT for Law

 Data Analytics and Insights

-As a leading legal AI tool for transactional lawyers, Spellbook excels at delivering insights that help lawyers make more informed decisions during negotiations through several distinctive features:
+As a leading legal AI tool for transactional lawyers, Spellbook delivers practical insights that sharpen negotiations:

 • Identifying Risky Clauses: Spellbook can quickly spot ambiguous and potentially risky language or clauses.